Papita, maní, tostón: Plot

 One day Andrés mistakenly gets tickets to see the match in the VIP area of Magallanes.
-There, he meets up with Julissa, who a huge fan of his rival team.
+There, he encounters Julissa, a huge fan of his rival team.
 Both fall in love but, to be together, they will have to pretend to be of the opposite team to the confusion and annoyance of their relatives and friends, causing the most amusing situations.